courselabs/dotnetaz/labs/sqlserver/README.md

 ## Lab

 Use CLI to delete the SQL database.
-When the database is gone the SQL Server still exists - can you retrieve the data?
+When the database is gone the SQL Server still exists - can you retrieve the data from your deleted database?
 Now delete the resource group, does the SQL Server still exist?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).